The Silver Lab is a variation of the chocolate Labrador, bred to have a gene that dilutes their usual brown coat color.

-The silver Labrador has the same outgoing and lovable personality as other Labs.
+A great companion, the silver Labrador has the same lively, fun and adorable personality as other Labs.

 But that attractive silvery grey coat is surprisingly controversial!